-When your CobraMarine^{∞} VHF radio is On, you can expect to hear the following tones and alarms.
-The volume of these sounds is controlled by the circuitry in the radio and is not affected by the volume set with the On-Off Power/Volume knob.
+When your CobraMarineTM VHF radio is On, you can expect to hear the following tones and alarms.
+The volume of these sounds is controlled by the circuitry in the radio and is not affected by the volume set with the On-Off Power/Volume knob or Volume Up/Down buttons.